Brennan Center for Justice

 Morris, Kevin (2021).
 “Welcome Home—Now Vote!
 Voting Rights Restoration and Postsupervision Participation.”
 Social Science Quarterly 102 (1): 140–53.
 (Publisher's Version (free access))

-Morris, Kevin and Myrna Pérez.
+Morris, Kevin, and Myrna Pérez (2021).
 “Barriers to the Ballot Box in Texas.”
-In Mexican American Civil Rights in Texas: 1968-2018 (2021), Robert Brischetto, eds.
-East Lansing, MI: Michigan State University Press.
+In Mexican American Civil Rights in Texas, edited by Robert Brischetto and J. Richard Avena, 225–41.
+Michigan State University Press.
 (Pre-print)

 Manza, Jeff, and Kevin Morris.
 "Felony Disenfranchisement and Political Inequality."
-In Social Stratification: Class, Race, and Gender in Sociological Perspective, edited by David B Grusky, 5th ed.
+In Social Stratification: Class, Race, and Gender in Sociological Perspective, edited by David B Grusky, Nima Dahir, and Claire Daviss, 5th ed.

 Contested Killings: The Mobilizing Effects of Community Contact with Police Violence.
 (With Kelsey Shoub).
 Under Review.
 (Working Paper).